Roscoe Arbuckle: Third trial

+Aftermath

+Following Arbuckle's arrest, hundreds of exhibitors withdrew his films from distribution.

-The scandal and trials had greatly damaged Arbuckle's popularity among the general public.
+The scandal and trials greatly damaged Arbuckle's popularity among the general public.
 In spite of the acquittal and the apology, his reputation was not restored and the effects of the scandal continued.
-Will H. Hays, who served as the head of the newly formed Motion Pictures Producers and Distributors of America (MPPDA) censor board, cited Arbuckle as an example of the poor morals in Hollywood.
-On April 18, 1922, six days after Arbuckle's acquittal, Hays banned him from ever working in U.S. movies again.
-He had also requested that all showings and bookings of Arbuckle films be canceled, and exhibitors complied.
-In December of the same year, under public pressure, Hays elected to lift the ban.
-However, Arbuckle was still unable to secure work as an actor.
+Will H. Hays, who served as the head of the newly formed Motion Pictures Producers and Distributors of America censor board, cited Arbuckle as an example of Hollywood's poor morals.
+On April 18, 1922, six days after Arbuckle's acquittal, Hays issued a lifetime ban that would prohibit Arbuckle from film work.
+Hays also requested that all showings and bookings of Arbuckle's films be canceled, and exhibitors complied.
+In December of the same year, under public pressure, Hays rescinded the ban.
+However, Arbuckle remained unable to secure work as an actor.

-Most exhibitors still declined to show Arbuckle's films, several of which now have no copies known to have survived intact.
-One of Arbuckle's feature-length films known to survive is Leap Year, which Paramount declined to release in the U.S. owing to the scandal.
-It was eventually released in Europe.
-With Arbuckle's films now banned, in March 1922 Keaton signed an agreement to give Arbuckle thirty-five percent of all future profits from his production company, Buster Keaton Comedies, in hopes of easing his financial situation.
+Most exhibitors still declined to show Arbuckle's films, several of which are now considered lost.
+Paramount withdrew his latest film Crazy to Marry after only a brief release, and shelved two features he had already completed: Leap Year and The Fast Freight.
+The latter films were ultimately released only in Europe, far away from the scandalmongers in America, and recouped at least part of their production costs.
+In March 1922, with Arbuckle's films banned, Buster Keaton signed an agreement to award Arbuckle 35% of all future profits from his production company Buster Keaton Comedies, hoping to ease Arbuckle's financial situation.

-Aftermath

 In November 1923, Minta Durfee filed for divorce from Arbuckle, charging grounds of desertion.
 The divorce was granted the following January.
-They had been separated since 1921, though Durfee always claimed he was the nicest man in the world and they were still friends.
-After a brief reconciliation, Durfee again filed for divorce, this time while in Paris, in December 1924.
+They had been amicably separated since 1921.
+After a brief reconciliation, Durfee again filed for divorce in December 1924.
 Arbuckle married Doris Deane on May 16, 1925.

-Arbuckle tried returning to filmmaking, but industry resistance to distributing his pictures continued to linger after his acquittal.
+Arbuckle tried returning to filmmaking, but industry resistance to distributing his films continued to linger after his acquittal.
 He retreated into alcoholism.
 In the words of his first wife, "Roscoe only seemed to find solace and comfort in a bottle".
-Keaton attempted to help Arbuckle by giving him work on his films.
-Arbuckle wrote the story for a Keaton short called Day Dreams (1922).
-Arbuckle allegedly co-directed scenes in Keaton's Sherlock Jr. (1924), but it is unclear how much of this footage remained in the film's final cut.
-In 1925, Carter DeHaven's short Character Studies, shot before the scandal, was released.
-Arbuckle appeared alongside Keaton, Harold Lloyd, Rudolph Valentino, Douglas Fairbanks, and Jackie Coogan.
-The same year, in Photoplay's August issue, James R. Quirk wrote: "I would like to see Roscoe Arbuckle make a comeback to the screen."
-He also said: "The American nation prides itself upon its spirit of fair play.
+Keaton attempted to help Arbuckle by employing him for his films.
+Arbuckle wrote the story for a Keaton short titled Day Dreams (1922) and allegedly directed scenes in Keaton's Sherlock Jr. (1924), but it is unclear how much of Arbuckle's footage remained in the film's final cut.
+In 1925, Carter DeHaven's short Character Studies, filmed before the scandal, was released, featuring Arbuckle along with Keaton, Harold Lloyd, Rudolph Valentino, Douglas Fairbanks and Jackie Coogan.
+The same year in Photoplay's August issue, James R. Quirk wrote: "I would like to see Roscoe Arbuckle make a comeback to the screen. ...
+The American nation prides itself upon its spirit of fair play.
 We like the whole world to look upon America as the place where every man gets a square deal.
 Are you sure Roscoe Arbuckle is getting one today?
 I'm not."